mm580486/kave/README.md

 # Kave

-Kave negar offering advance sms servis for developer , you can send & recive sms in often services and app !
+Kave negar offering advance sms servis for developer , you can send & receive sms in often services and app !
 notice: this service only work in iran country
 ## Installation